mianfg/warbot/README.md

 * **Opt-in:** Twitter users can automatically enter to the candidates list if the opt-in option is enabled, by simply mentioning the bot's Twitter username in a tweet.
 * **New user announce:** new users can be announced to the Twitter's bot account, either natively or for certain users.
 * **Battle updates:** the app has a system to post tweets with images and lists to Twitter, to mantain the bot's user base updated about the war.

-## Documentation

-> Right now, a documentation site is being built on [Bloomgogo](https://bloomgogo.com/).
-For now, you can consult the documentation in the individual Python folders.
-Every method, class and variable is thoroughly documented.

 ## File structure